 WHAT ARE THE LEGAL COSTS OF CLAIMING AGAINST AN EX-EMPLOYER IN ALBERTA?

 Most people who have just lost their job do not want to fork out money to a lawyer.

-The good news is that many employment law firms can provide a free initial consultation and then work on a contingency basis.
+The good news is that many employment law firms can provide an initial consultation and then work on a contingency basis.
 So, they will take a proportion of your settlement with your employer as their fee.

 This avoids any nasty surprises with legal fees when you may already be working within tight financial restrictions after losing your job.

 WHAT TO EXPECT FROM YOUR FIRST MEETING WITH YOUR SEVERANCE LAWYER

 Your first meeting with a severance package review lawyer at Taylor Janis, LLP can be either onlineorin person and lasts about 20 minutes.